-Each Greenlane biogas upgrading system typically has a standard core upgrading product with optional additional equipment as necessary to tailer the product capabilities for the particular customer application.
-Greenlane's biogas upgrading system supply contract values typically range from \$2 million to \$35 million for single systems, depending on size and scope of supply, with larger capacities achieved by installing multiple systems in parallel driving multiples in contract value accordingly.
-In addition, the Company may secure maintenance contracts to provide spare parts and service of systems after they enter into commercial operations.
-The mix of models, scope and geography of each project impacts the overall project revenue and margin.
+Greenlane's biogas upgrading systems are designed with a standard core configuration and optional add-ons as necessary to tailor the product capabilities for the needs of each customer.
+Biogas upgrading system supply contract values have ranged from \$2 million to \$35 million for single systems, depending on size and scope of supply, with larger capacities achieved by installing multiple systems in parallel driving multiples in contract value accordingly.
+In addition to equipment sales, the Company has a robust parts and service business providing ongoing customer support, including a 24/7 technical hotline and remote monitoring.